janfabian/cv/markdown/resume.md

 ----

->  Node.js developer \
+>  Full-stack developer \
->  I'm keen on exploring DevOps field and Golang

 ----

 Work Experience
 ----------

-2018-Present
+2019-Present
+:   **TOPMONKS**

+    *React, Firebase, AWS*

+    Return back to the scene of the crime.

+2018-2019
 :   **McKinsey&Company**

-    *TypeScript, ReasonML, React.js, PostgreSQL*
+    *TypeScript, ReasonML, React, PostgreSQL*

-    I'm currently employed  at McKinsey&Company.
-It's still mainly consulting firm, but as part of the innovation process, it offers to its clients technical solutions for all the different industry fields.
-I'm part of the team responsible for common services used by those solutions.
+    I was part of the team responsible for common services used by internal analytic solutions.

 2015-2018
-:   **TopMonks**
+:   **TOPMONKS**

     *Node.js, MongoDB, AWS, Docker Swarm, Java, Apache Camel*

-    I spent last three years in the company called [TopMonks](http://topmonks.com).
+    I spent last three years in the company called [TOPMONKS](http://TOPMONKS.com).
 I started as a consultant implementing custom integration of the pricing software [PriceFx](http://pricefx.eu).
 PriceFx startup was then acquired and I moved into a newly created mobile-apps development team.
 We've built applications using React Native - GraphQL - Node.js - MongoDB stack.
     We used Docker Cloud for continous deployment, after its termination we moved to our own Docker Swarm cluster running on EC2 instances.

 2015